IgorBerman/elasticsearch-spark-offline/README.md

 ## Is it production ready? - Almost, you should test yourself

 ## How it works:
+It takes spark rdd, and for each partition creates local elasticsearch index within same jvm when number of shards is 1.
+Then it bulk uploads partition data to this local index and snapshots it.
+Then it uploads snapshot to destination under where shard data should be located.
+Then it creates empty index with final number of shards and snapshots it too(done on driver).
+Then it uploads metadata of the last snapshot to destination.
+Thus data of snapshot is created from rdd and metadata of snapshot is created on driver.

+## How to use
-In general you configure different parts of pipeline that will create and upload snapshot and use spark context to process it
+Check test for full example, in general you configure different parts of pipeline that will create and upload snapshot and use spark context to process it,e.g.
   ```
   //provide guava supplier that is serializable(it will be passed to workers and should create hadoop configuration with proper credentials and other settings)
   com.google.common.base.Supplier<org.apache.hadoop.conf.Configuration> configurationSupplier = ...;